-- All carry-on-bags will be accepted planeside and delivered planeside at destination, except in instances where customs agencies and government authorities do not allow this.
+- All carry-on-bags will be accepted planeside and delivered planeside at the destination, except in instances where customs agencies and government authorities do not allow this.

 - All personal items may not exceed 37 inches (14″ x 14″ x9″/36 x 36 x 23cm) and must fit under the seat or in an overhead compartment (Saab 340B aircraft only).